shaovie/goev/README.md

 ```
 > Note: The reactor will bind different acceptors (listener fd) to different epoll instances to achieve multithreaded concurrent listening on the same IP:PORT

-## Related Projects

-* [ttlcache](https://github.com/shaovie/ttlcache): An in-process object caching library designed specifically for managing the caching and automatic release of objects with lifecycles
-* [tlog](https://github.com/shaovie/tlog): A more compact zerolog

 ## Benchmarks

 We're comparing gnet, which is ranked first on TechEmpower, using the test code from http://github.com/TechEmpower/FrameworkBenchmarks/frameworks/Go/gnet/